jksdua/sec-cheat-sheet/web/directory-indexing/hidden-files/ds_store/readme.md

 I can think of two reasons why this file might exist:
 - First one is obvious, the remote machine is running OS X.
 - A user has copied over a directory from their own computer which contained a __.DS_Store__ file.
-In this case, any changes made to the directory structure may not be reflected in the .DS_Store and you may find entries that seem to not exist on the server.
+In this case, any subsequent changes made to the directory structure may not be reflected in the .DS_Store and you may find file entries in .DS_Store that seem to not exist on the server.

 ### Vulnerability Analysis